 Periodically, Residence Life Staff will inspect all student rooms on campus to make sure they are safe for student occupants.
-At inspection, fines will be issued to the occupants of the room for each Fire Safety Code Violation.
+At inspection, fines from \$25.00 -\$50.00 will go to the occupants of the room for each Fire Safety Code Violation.
 The students will have, at most, twenty-four hours to correct the violation(s) after which time, failure to correct the violation may lead to loss of residency.
 In order to insure integrity of the inspections, students do not have to be notified or present.
+Further, the Easton Fire/Rescue Department, Stonehill Facilities and Maintenance Department, the Town of Easton Building Inspector and Stonehill Campus Police may also conduct unannounced inspections of student rooms.
+Student compliance with these Fire and Safety Regulations is necessary to insure the safety of all campus residents.